paritytech/parity-bridges-common/README.md

 The currency exchange module is used to faciliate cross-chain funds transfers.
 It works by accepting a transaction which proves that funds were locked on one chain, and releases a corresponding amount of funds on the recieving chain.
-This module is one example of how the header-chain can be used to prove a particular action has been taken on the foreign chain.
-It enables transfers of native token of the foreign chain, but more sophisticated modules (ERC20 token transfers or arbitrary message transfers) are being worked on as well.

 For example: Alice would like to send funds from chain A to chain B. What she would do is send a transaction to chain A indicating that she would like to send funds to an address on chain B. This